 Headed up by the chorus’ Musical Director, John Palmer, the Music Team is made up of very experienced and seasoned singers, who help plan the future of the chorus, its goals, aims and also to help choose the music we sing.

 Each section within the chorus has a leader who attends Music Team meetings.
 Their job is to guide and assist the members with learning music, and every few months they will hold a section rehearsal.
 In addition, the Music Team have a skilled Choreographer, who plans and teach movements that are necessary to enhance a song.
 After all, we are not a choir who stands still – we like to make the most of the visual aspect.

-We also have an Assistant Director who steps in and directs the chorus during rehearsals or coaching sessions as well as to offer expertise.
+We also have a Deputy Director who steps in and directs the chorus during rehearsals or coaching sessions as well as to offer expertise.